Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 -   Invoke a mapping tool responsible of automatically building the config.json
 -   Use the REST API

-In the following parts of this tutorial we are going to use the REST API (default config.json is empty)
+Since in the following parts of this tutorial we are going to use the REST API you do not have to worry about the initialization.
+The default empty config.json is preloaded

 #### Step 4 - Provision a new Device